 What Are The Signs Of A Seized Engine?

 When you turn the key in the ignition, you’ll most likely hear a click and the sound of a motor attempting (but failing) to turn.
 This is the starter motor engaging its pinion with the flywheel.
-However, the flywheel won’t be able to spin, creating the dreadful sound you hear.
+However, the flywheel won’t be able to spin, creating the terrible sound you hear.

-Motors can’t seize up while switched off unless they’ve picked up damage after standing for many years.
+Motors can’t seize up while switched off unless they’ve picked up damage after standing for innumerable years.
 If you saw no sign of a battery warning light, there’s another indication that the problem isn’t electrical.

 When you take your vehicle to a reliable mechanic (it will need to be towed or carried on a flatbed), they’ll first check the electrical components and use an OBD II code reader to read the car’s logs on what happened.